 Our experiential training methods focuses on active learning, learning-by-doing and reflection.

-Our training packages are responsive to evolving contexts as well as different environments and participants in either urban, rural, village or facility-based environments to meet the needs of a wide range and cadre of health care and social development providers involved with the care of vulnerable mothers.
+Our training packages are responsive to evolving contexts as well as different environments and participants in either urban, rural, village or facility-based environments to meet the needs of a wide range and cadre of service providers involved with the care of vulnerable mothers.

-The focus of our training is to ensure health care and social development providers are
+The focus of our training is to ensure service providers are

-- able to engage emphatically with vulnerable mothers in order to recognise, support effectively or refer those with common mental health disorders (anxiety and depression)
+- able to engage empathically with vulnerable mothers in order to recognise, support effectively or refer those with common mental health disorders (anxiety and depression)

 - encouraged to take care of their own mental health, as this is an essential component of empathic care